Medically reviewed by Katelyn Hagerty, FNP

 They may prescribe medications, lifestyle changes, or refer you to a therapy professional.

 All of these things are good, because they’re the next task on a to-do list to achieve a more satisfying sex life.
-To continue reading check out our blog on more sex tips for men.
+To continue reading check out our blog on more sex tips for men and the latest sexual trends for better sex.